cooperda00/rp-fin-group/src/markdown-services/educationPlanning.md

 title: "Education Fee Planning"
 type: "service"
 ---
-###RP Financial's precision education planning service###
-We are committed to supporting you and yours from cradle to grave.
-So be reassured: there IS a way to make education fees manageable.
-Money invested sensibly soon adds up.

-Almost 70% of UAE parents currently try to fund their childrens’ education from day-to-day living expenses; allow us to show you with cash-flow modelling how to avoid this situation before it gets too late.

-***

 ###Parents agree you've got to start saving now.###
 Investments soon add up.
 The earlier you can start saving for your kids’ education, the better.